kubernetes-sigs/cluster-api/docs/book/provider_implementations/building_running_and_testing.md

 **TODO**: Should deploy a sample `Cluster` and `Machine` resource to verify controllers are reconciling properly.
-This is troublesome however since before the actuator stubs are filled in, all we will see is messages to the effect of "TODO: Not yet implemented"..."
+This is troublesome however since before the actuator stubs are filled in, all we will see are messages to the effect of "TODO: Not yet implemented"..."

 ```bash